Dutchento/m2-vatfallback/README.md

 ## Supported services

-- VIES check (this is not the official endpoint but an internal one)
+- VIES check (this is the official endpoint but not the built-in Magento version)
 - vatlayer.com check
 - Regex fallback check for following countries; AT, BE, CZ, DE, CY, DK, EE, GR, ES, FI, FR, GB, HU, IE, IT, LT, LU, LV, MT, NL, PL, PT, SE, SI, SK
 - Caching of previous results